tawi1/DotsTrafficCity/docs/source/pedestrianNode.rst

 	.. image:: /images/road/pedestrianNode/PedestrianNodePublicEntryExample.png
 	`Public entry example (white box).`

-	.. warning:: Entry node should be any `GameObject` with the component :ref:`TrafficPublicEntryAuthoring <trafficPublicEntryAuthoring>` which adds a node with `Traffic public entry` type.
+	.. warning:: Entry node should be any `GameObject` with the component :ref:`VehicleEntryAuthoring <vehicleEntryAuthoring>` which adds a node with `Traffic public entry` type.

 .. _pedestrianNodeSettings: